publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schII/pt1/m__us_usc_t19_s2253.md

             (A) After receiving a report under [section 2252(f) of this title][/us/usc/t19/s2252/f] containing an affirmative finding regarding serious injury, or the threat thereof, to a domestic industry, the President shall take all appropriate and feasible action within his power which the President determines will facilitate efforts by the domestic industry to make a positive adjustment to import competition and provide greater economic and social benefits than costs.

-            (B) The action taken by the President under subparagraph (A) shall be to such extent, and for such duration, subject to subsection (e)(1) of this section, that the President determines to be appropriate and feasible under such subparagraph.
+            (B) The action taken by the President under subparagraph (A) shall be to such extent, and for such duration, subject to subsection (e)(1), that the President determines to be appropriate and feasible under such subparagraph.

             (C) The interagency trade organization established under [section 1872(a) of this title][/us/usc/t19/s1872/a] shall, with respect to each affirmative determination reported under [section 2252(f) of this title][/us/usc/t19/s2252/f], make a recommendation to the President as to what action the President should take under subparagraph (A).